LaMitaOne/Flowmotion/README.md

 ### Features:
 - Pinterest-like masonry layout
 - freefloat Layout with save/load positions
-- Animated appearance (slide-in, “falling” effect on clear/page change)
+- Animated appearance (slide-in, “falling” effects, breathing)
 - Select / move or zoom it into a target rect
 - HotTrack & HotZoom hover effects
 - Dragging selected or all free floating
 - Threaded Animation
+- Paging with falling animation
 - ActivationZone -> move selected to defined areas and trigger event
 - Smooth transitions, similar in spirit to TMS GUIMotions but much lighter
 - Works on Delphi 7 and Delphi 11.3 here, so probably on any Delphi